cran-task-views/Optimization/Optimization.md

     constrained convex problems by means of interior-point methods.
 The implemented algorithms are partially ported from CVXOPT, a Python module for convex optimization
--   The `r pkg("CLSOCP")` package provides an implementation of a one-step smoothing Newton method for the solution of second order cone programming (SOCP) problems.
 -   CSDP is a library of routines that implements a primal-dual barrier method for solving semidefinite programming problems; it is interfaced in the `r pkg("Rcsdp")` package. \[SDP\]